Space Mountain Disney World is one of the most popular rides in all of the Disney parks. What is the appeal of Disney World Space Mountain?

 However, it remains one of the most popular attractions in Walt Disney World.
-This roller coaster in the dark has been a must experience attraction at Disney World for almost 40 years.
+This roller coaster in the dark has been a must-experience attraction at Disney World for over 40 years.

 Now all of the Disney parks worldwide have their own.
 The Orlando Space Mountain was refurbished in 2009 at an estimated cost of $12.3 million.

 Walt Disney himself had the idea for the original concept of the Space Mountain ride.
 He wanted a new futuristic ride to be a major attraction for the Disneyland Tomorrowland renovation.

 Following the death of Walt Disney in 1966 the designs were put on hold for Disneyland, but the ideas resurfaced in the early 1970s when Imagineers were looking for a thrill ride for the new Disney World which opened in 1971.

 Lines for Space Mountain are pretty much always long.
-There is a Fast Pass so you should use that if you can, or if you don’t mind being separated from the rest of your party the Single Rider Line is also a good option.
+There is a Fast Pass so you should use that if you can.
+If you don’t mind being separated from the rest of your party the Single Rider Line is also a good option.

 There are 2 tracks – Alpha and Omega.
-They both give exactly the same ride experience but the Omega track is 10 feet shorter than Alpha (simply because the ride design means they cross over each other).
+They both give exactly the same ride experience but the Omega track is 10 feet shorter than Alpha, simply because the ride design means they cross over each other.

 The maximum speed which Space Mountain reaches is a fairly sedate 28 miles an hour.
+Somehow it manages to feel much faster than that.
 The speed varies slightly according to the weight load of each ride vehicle and the temperature of the vehicle and tracks.

 You can actually go inside Space Mountain without experiencing the ride if you board the Tomorrowland Transit Authority.
-On a couple of occasions I have been riding this when the lights have been turned on in Space Mountain.
+On a couple of occasions, I have been riding this when the lights have been turned on in Space Mountain.